-In 2017, the Company entered a noncancelable operating lease agreement to lease its office space at 325 Vassar Street, Cambridge, Massachusetts.
+In 2017, the Company entered a noncancelable operating lease agreement to lease its office space at 325 Vassar Street, Cambridge, Massachusetts, which will expire in September 2024.
 The Company is required to pay property taxes, insurance, and normal maintenance costs.
 The operating lease contains predetermined fixed escalations of minimum rentals during the lease term.
 In 2019 and 2020, the Company entered into sublease agreements with two related parties to sublease this office and laboratory space.
-The lease and subleases expired in September 2024.
-Refer to Note 17, Related Party Transactions, for further details.
+Refer to Note 16, Related party transactions, for further details.